Lamboyjat/Lamboyjat/README.md

 - 👀 I’m interested in computing and technology in general, I am motivated by working on technical challenges.
 As a System Admin and a Developer, I enjoy being given specifications for features to add or problems to solve and figuring out the best and most effective course of action.
-Currently, I am about to graduate in my masters degree program as a computer science student.
+I graduated in my masters degree program as a computer science.
 We know there is a difference between academic learning and professional development.
 This is one of the reasons I go for studies to fulfill my passion as for me, it is not where I start from but where I will end up for my future matters.

-- 🌱 I’m currently learning Data Management and Analysis (Data Science) in Ca Foscari University of Venice.
+- 🌱 I’m learning Data Management and Analysis (Data Science) in Ca Foscari University of Venice.
 Artificial Intelligence and Machine Learning, Data Management; with ability to understand the tools and technologies to manage and analyze large amounts of data using statistical and machine learning techniques;
 - 💞️ I’m looking to collaborate on development of career and improve on my skills set.